-No modern form of technology has has a greater affect on the field of HR and the roles of HR professional than talent management systems.
+No modern form of technology has a greater effect on the field of HR and the roles of HR professional than talent management systems.
 Talent Management Systems, which are commonly referred to as TMS by HR professionals, are a set of software applications that helps an organization:

-What Does a Talent Management System Do?
+What is a Talent Management System?

-As you much suspect, a Talent Management System is designed to keep track of talent within an organization.
+As you might suspect, Talent Management Systems are designed to keep track of talent within an organization.
 Talent is classified as valuable members of personnel and prospective employment candidates who have applied for open positions.
 If you plan on working the expanding field of TMS, you will need to learn how to navigate through a TMS system and how to utilize the system as you scope out, qualify and hire talent.

 The best TMS is cloud based.
 Talent management technology is used today by companies and organizations of all sizes.
 Talent management in HRM can support a variety of processes including:

 - Compensation Management